pakkinlau/gites/README.md

 Welcome to the **Git-management** repository!
 This repository is a versatile package containing multiple useful functions and tools designed to enhance your Git workflow and repository management.
 It provides a collection of Python scripts with various functionalities to make version control easier and more efficient.

-## Selling Point
+## Key Feature

-One of the key selling points of this repository is the implementation of a pre-commit hook that prevents files larger than 100MB from being added, committed, and pushed into your Git repositories.
-This feature helps maintain a clean repository history and improves the "add commit push" workflow.
+One of the main highlights of this repository is the implementation of a pre-commit hook that prevents files larger than 100MB from being added, committed, and pushed into your Git repositories.
+This feature is designed to maintain a clean repository history and streamline the "add, commit, push" workflow, ensuring an efficient version control process.

+## Pre-commit Hook Script

+As mentioned earlier, the `push_repos.py` file in this package implements the pre-commit hook to prevent files larger than 100MB from being committed.
+This feature ensures that large and unnecessary files do not clutter your repository and slow down your Git workflow.

 ## Package Contents